nsarpangala/truss_network_spectral_node/README.md

 ## Testing

-To check if everything is working correctly, you can can run pytest
+To check if everything is working correctly, you can run pytest

 Install pytest library
 ```